nocdim/PROJECT_QUARTZ/README.md

 Created an additional external 1C app for testing the primary app. <br><br>
 <b>13.07.2023</b> <br><br>
 1C: testing external app for testing - structure reworked; global 1C module structure reworked.
 Also cleaned up a project a little bit.
-Gonna work on web part from now on.<br><br>
+Gonna work on web part from now on. + added another .bat file for future tests of a connection to the web-server.<br><br>
 <b>... ... ... ... ...</b> <br><br>
 There is still more to come!
 <br><br>